It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Parody: Several films get parodied such as the ones mentioned above and even films like Patriot Games and The Empire Strikes Back get a brief nod.

 - Railroad Tracks of Doom: Complete with a train that chases him by literally hopping off its rails and chasing him through a forest.

 - Rule of Funny: A whole world that runs on this.

 - Scooby-Dooby Doors: During the Chase Scene in the sewer.

-- Shout-Out: Countless amounts, especially towards The Nineties
+- Shout-Out: Countless amounts, completely dating the film in The Nineties.

 - Tap on the Head

 - Throw the Book at Them: At one point the first draft of the Titanic screenplay is used as a blunt instrument.